FadiniGIT/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 ## **Post Install**

-If trackpad doesn’t work - delete the kexts
+If trackpad doesn’t work, plug in a USB mouse temporarily.
-	AppleIntelLpssI2C.kext and AppleIntelLpssI2CController.kext
-From /System/Library/Extentions

 In terminal
 `diskutil list` find out where the EFI partition on the system is `diskutil mountDisk /dev/disk#s#` to mount EFI from the system drive

-Copy Laptop EFI setup/EFI/CLOVER/ to /EFI/CLOVER in the EFI partition just mounted
+Copy `Laptop EFI setup/EFI/*` to `/EFI/*` in the EFI partition just mounted

-~~From the install USB, copy /EFI/BOOT to the EFI partition mounted in /EFI/~~ (added this in)

-Copy files in Laptop System Drive/Library/Extentions/ to /Library/Extentions on the system drive

-If stuff doesn’t work for you, give an attempt to fix it
+I know that the kexts should likely be placed in `/System/Library/Extensions`, but the above setup works fine for me.

+### Audio fix

+I had trouble with the headphone jack not working.
+It would switch over appropriately when headphones were plugged in, but audio was distorted.
+I downloaded this fix, ran the `install.command` file, and that appeared to fix the issue:  https://github.com/daliansky/XiaoMi-Pro/tree/master/ALCPlugFix.
+Sometimes after reboot, if the headphones are already plugged in, I have to unplug / replug to get the crackle to go away.

 Information/stuff: